 It’s been a while since we’ve been able to hold a live event.
-Therefore we cannot wait to host the 4th Annual KnowNow conference on 29/30 June.
+Therefore we cannot wait to host the 4th Annual KnowNow conference on 7/8 September.
 We’ve got a great agenda and will be running the event with a socially distanced audience at a London venue.
-Can’t make it to the event?
-Why not book to join us digitally?

 Read on for details about some of our speakers.
 Watch this space for further announcements.

 Introducing some of the speakers at the 4th Annual KnowNow Conference.

 David Clifton, Director of Clifton Davies Consultancy Limited.

 We’re delighted to announce that David Clifton, Director, Clifton Davies Consultancy Limited will be chairing our event.
 Furthermore he’ll be presenting his regulatory review on day 1.

 David is a founding director of Clifton Davies Consultancy Limited.
 For over 35 years he has specialised in all aspects of licensing and gambling law and advises a broad range of gambling industry clients both throughout the UK and overseas.
 In addition he has been a contributing editor for leading textbooks on the subject of gambling law.

 Whilst practising as a solicitor, he was for many years top-ranked in the Legal 500 and Chambers & Partners Guide to the Legal Profession, where he was “singled out for his advocacy skills” and described as “a genuine expert in the field, fantastically dedicated and client-oriented”.

 With Suzanne Davies, David set up Clifton Davies Consultancy Limited in 2013 to provide practical compliance, regulatory, licensing and gambling law advice to both online and land-based sectors of the gambling industry.